HOME > PRIDE INVESTIGATION

 But no surprise, as many people believe that the fences at Pride are as much about penning LGBT people in beside various businesses (many of which increase their prices during the weekend) as they are about keeping undesirables out.

 We informed Manchester Pride and Tony Lloyd MP.
 Most decent people would be horrified that this had happened and would take action.
 However a year later, in 2008, we found that the same thing was still going on.
-Here are two video clips from 2008 that we shot from a distance and with a hidden microphone on the reporter.
+A video with undercover filming reveals what went on.

 In 2009 we tested the ticket office once again and were glad to find that we were given the correct information: that no ticket was needed for the Vigil.
 However we noted that, once again, people without tickets were made to queue on the street (and in the rain) for a long time.
 Some had been told to turn up at 19.00 hours and waited for 90 minutes.